mattsrc/opentx-lua-rssi-histogram/README.md

     }

 Note that the "0" row and columns are assumed and not put into the definition.
-So by the aboive definition:
+So by the above definition:

 * Cell 0, 0 has a width of 52 pixels and a height of 20 pixels.
 * Cell 2, 2 has a width of (158 - 105) = 53 pixels and a height of